boytchev/virtual-prosthetics/docs/api.md

 # Virtual prosthetics API

-The Virtual Prosthetics library provides an API for all its functionalily.
+The Virtual Prosthetics library provides an API for construction of simple virtual robots.
 In this document all times are in seconds, all sizes are in meters, all angles are in radians and all indices start from 0.

 * **[Introduction](#introduction)**
 * **[Scene](#scene)**